Vocoder-Free Non-Parallel Conversion of Whispered Speech With Masked Cycle-Consistent Generative Adversarial Networks: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

 Voice conversion (VC) is the task of transforming an individual's voice into another, while preserving the linguistic and prosodic content \cite{sisman21vcoverview}.
-The conversion of whispered speech into voiced speech can be interpreted as a special case of VC, where the task is to recover the fundamental frequency ($F0$), without changing the linguistic content of an utterance, i.e., the whispered input is mapped to a corresponding normally phonated output produced by the same speaker.
-Earlier VC models, rely on the availability of parallel speech data, i.e., utterances with the same linguistic content are required from both source and target.
+The conversion of whispered speech into voiced speech can be interpreted as a special case of VC, where the task is the recovery of the fundamental frequency ($F0$), without changing the linguistic content of an utterance, i.e., the whispered input is mapped to a corresponding normally phonated output produced by the same speaker.
+Many VC models, rely on the availability of parallel speech data, i.e., utterances with the same linguistic content are required from both source and target.
 However, the collection of such data is costly and often impractical.

-Furthermore, most approaches that operate on parallel data require an external time alignment procedure, which may be imperfect and can heavily influence the conversion results \cite{helander08alignment,mohammadi17vcoverview}.
+Furthermore, most approaches operating on parallel data require external time alignment, which may be imperfect and can heavily influence the conversion results \cite{helander08alignment,mohammadi17vcoverview}.
 Consequently, much effort has been placed on removing the parallel data requirement from VC systems.
 VC methods on non-parallel training data include autoencoders (AEs) \cite{qian19autovc,chou19adainvc,qian20aevc,lin21fragmentvc}, generative adversarial networks (GANs) \cite{kaneko18cycleganvc,kaneko19cycleganvc2,kaneko20cycleganvc3,kaneko21maskcyclevc,bac22nvcnet}, and more recently diffusion models \cite{popov2022diffvc,liu2021diffsvc}.
 Most VC systems reduce the resolution of the raw audio waveform to a lower-dimensional acoustic feature representation.
 In such cases, an additional vocoder model is necessary to reconstruct the waveform.
+These restrictions impede the development of efficient and specialized systems for low-resource tasks such as the conversion of voices from laryngeal cancer patients.
 To overcome these restrictions, we focus on GANs for non-parallel VC, that neither rely on parallel utterances and time alignment procedures nor on a secondary model for waveform synthesis.
 The proposed method is designed to produce high-quality waveforms from whispered speech features but can also be applied to conventional VC.\footnote{Audio samples and source code are available at:\\ {\url{https://audiodemo.github.io/voice-conversion}}}